Five top tips

 4. Get a bit more familiar with the privacy settings on your computer

 These can be found in the ‘options’ menu of your browser.
 When selecting options relating to cookies, remember, that they often make websites a bit more user-friendly (for example, remembering site preferences and language settings).

 The example below shows how privacy settings can be managed in Microsoft EDGE

 The example below shows how privacy settings can be managed in Google Chrome

 The example below shows how privacy settings can be managed in Google Chrome for Mobile

 The example below shows how privacy settings can be managed in Safari

 The example below shows how privacy settings can be managed in Safari for Mobile

 5. Try and tailor these privacy settings to suit your household’s needs.

 Everybody uses the internet in different ways and for varying purposes.
-In households where more than one person uses the same computer, we suggest that each user has its own ‘user account’.
+In households where more than one person uses the same computer, we suggest that each user has their own ‘user account’.
 This allows privacy settings (for example cookie settings or opt out preferences) to be tailored to the needs and requirements of each user.